FMVA® Final Exam Study Tips

 • Ensure that you have a stable network; if you have a brief outage, you can refresh the page and continue with your assessment.
 However, be aware that the exam counter will not stop during this time.

-• Budget your time wisely when responding to the questions as they are equally weighted.
-If the financial models seem to take too long, consider marking them for review and returning to them at the end if time allows.
-Generally, we recommend not spending more than 3 minutes per question (180 minutes / 50 questions = 3.6 min per question).
+• Generally, we recommend not spending more than 3 minutes per question (180 minutes / 50 questions = 3.6 min per question).
 Leave the fractions of the minute for checking your work at the end.

 • While the exam is “open-book” in nature, we recommend limiting your reliance on course material and videos as this could slow down your progress.